launchdarkly/lua-server-sdk/README.md

 ### Install via `luarocks make`

-If you don't want to install from LuaRocks, it's possible to compile the modules locally using `luarocks make`.
+If you don't want to install from LuaRocks, it's possible to compile the modules locally in this git repo by using `luarocks make`.

 **Install the base SDK only**
 ```bash